DeMONLab-BioFINDER/fc_changes_follow_gradients/README.md

 This repository provides code for reproducing analyses and figures from the manuscript:

-**"Age and Alzheimer’s disease affect functional connectivity along separate axes of functional brain organization"**
+**"Different functional connectivity gradients reflect aging and Alzheimer’s disease"**

 [Preprint](https://doi.org/10.1101/2025.05.22.655469)